 Before we meet the former First Lady we see Wax entering the apartment and addressing the camera introducing us to Marcos’ “humble abode,” her “luxury fall from grace abode.”
 When Marcos appears in person, the interview proceeds but takes on the appearance of an informal conversation between two women as they wander around the apartment looking at various objects and photographs.
 Intimacy is developed through Wax’s strategy of pausing to admire the numerous personal mementos—various decorative items and (the many) photographs of Marcos with past male leaders including Sadam Hussain, Colonel Gadaffi, Jimmy Carter, and Richard Nixon.
 Wax holds each object up to the camera for inspection while she also remains in shot; her direct-to-camera address not only invites viewers to look, but also makes them complicit in this rather personal gaze.
 Further intimacy is encouraged through references to Marcos’ early life when she was called Meldi (“can I call you Meldi?”) and by Wax’s unruly, childlike enthusiasm for Marcos’ home displayed by her (Wax’s) desire to explore private areas such as the bathroom and bedroom.
 At one point she whispers “can I see your shoes?
 Please?
 It would make my life.
 I’m begging you.”
 Marcos’ well-known huge shoe collection continues to stand as a symbol of her reckless extravagance.
 For this Wax is rewarded: “I will show you my shoes.”
 And indeed, by the end of the program Wax takes viewers into the hallowed space that houses the collection and the camera pans across the rows and rows of designer shoes.

 The light-hearted informal tone is maintained while the questions slide into more overtly politically sensitive areas.
 Wax asks Marcos, “Do you believe in abortion here?” to which Marcos replies, “No…we don’t believe in any termination of life.”
 Cut to documentary shots of massacred bodies; it is a bloodbath.
 With reference to Marcos’ frequent statements about the good her husband did as president, Wax says “they never gave you credit, for the good things you did. [knowing glance at the camera with mouth in tightly suppressed smirk] Why did he get so misunderstood?”
 The answer is a claim of cultural difference, that the West does not understand the East.
 In other words, it is all a misunderstanding.
 Here, the interviewee is not seeking absolution through confessional disclosure—absolution is not sought—but nonetheless reveals Marcos’ worldview.
 It is this mode of interviewing and “truth” revealing that Barber identifies.
-Further, the informal, intimate style of Wax’s questioning and her frequent direct-to-camera looks situates her as “one of us” while the editing in of documentary shots positions Marcos as “one of them” precluding the potential for sympathy for the interviewee.
+Further, the informal, intimate style of Wax’s questioning and her frequent direct-to-camera looks situates her as “one of us” while the cuts to documentary shots positions Marcos as “one of them” precluding the potential for sympathy for the interviewee.